andydoro/IMA767_MEDP349_Spring2019/midterm.md

 You can also consider other interesting optical properties such as total internal reflection, used to great effect in this [rainbow light sculpture](https://learn.adafruit.com/glue-stick-archway).
 [Edge lighting acrylic](https://learn.adafruit.com/led-acrylic-sign) is another similar method.

+This should be a more finished project and as such should be soldered rather than built on a breadboard.
+The equipment room has a soldering iron which you can borrow if you need it.

 ## Inspiration